dotelpenguin/enigma-touch-museum/README.md

 ### Messages Not Encoding

 1. Verify Enigma touch is using the proper logging method.
 (Line returns enabled, either 4,5 mode)
-1. Enable debug mode (`--debug` or menu option 6)
+2. Enable debug mode (`--debug` or menu option 6)
-2. Check serial communication in debug panel
+3. Check serial communication in debug panel
-3. Verify device is in encode mode
+4. Verify device is in encode mode
-4. Check message contains only A-Z characters (spaces and special characters are filtered)
+5. Check message contains only A-Z characters (spaces and special characters are filtered)
+6. Check for configuration errors - if config errors are detected, the application will automatically switch to the config menu

+### Configuration Errors

+If you receive configuration errors when sending settings to the Enigma device:

+1. The application will automatically detect errors matching the pattern: `^` + line return + `*** ` + error message
+2. Common errors include:
+   - `*** Invalid option`: Invalid configuration value
+   - `*** Duplicate mapping`: Duplicate pegboard or rotor mappings
+   - `*** Rotor used twice`: Same rotor used multiple times in rotor set
+3. When an error is detected:
+   - Error message is displayed in debug output
+   - Application automatically switches to configuration menu
+   - Input line is cleared for clean re-entry
+   - You must fix the configuration before continuing

 ## TODO